gyyu/gyyu.github.io/about.md

   for me to revisit my childhood hobbies.
 They won't be good at first, but I think it'd be fun to (one day) look back at the progress.
 - 100 Days of Code
   - Progress is on Github
-- StrongLifts
-  - (12/27/2018) Finished week 1!

-### People I Admire

-- My parents
-- Dr. Fernandez

-Thank you for believing in and supporting me. :)

 ### Images

 The image used as an icon is my Chinese name painted by my grandmother before she passed away.
+She did Chinese calligraphy, and I asked her to write my name.
+This was before her illness worsened, but you can already see the tremors seeping into her strokes.

-The image used in the homepage jumbotron is made by [David Jin](https://djin27.com/), a very talented friend of mine.
-Check out his website for more about him and other talents!
+The image used in the homepage jumbotron is made by David Jin, a very talented friend of mine.